-It's a bit rough and ready.
-There's no flashing animation or pumping soundtrack.
-But this screencast presentation on Social Commerce from Sprinklr and Dell's Steven Tedjamulia is one of the most insightful things we've watched in a long, long time.
-In it, he focuses on the five core elements which have made Dell real innovators in this field:
+It’s a bit rough and ready.
+There’s no flashing animation or pumping soundtrack.
+But the screencast presentation on Social Commerce from Sprinklr and Dell’s Steven Tedjamulia is one of the most insightful things we’ve watched in a long, long time.
+In it, he focuses on the five core elements which have made Dell real innovators in this field.

 1) The Oprah effect – leveraging the power of influencers (something we’re equally as passionate about, be those influencers celebrities, online powerhouses or media outlets).

 2) The Incubator Effect – see below.